- Future Developments

 If an organization isn't required to file Form 990 but chooses to do so, it must file a complete return and provide all of the information requested, including the required schedules.

 Part I asks questions regarding certain compensation practices of the organization.
 Part I generally pertains to all officers, directors, trustees, and employees of the organization listed on Form 990, Part VII, Section A, regardless of whether the organization answered "Yes" to line 23 of Part IV for all such individuals.
-However, only the organizations that are described in Who Must File must complete Part I. Part I, lines 1, 2, 3, 7, 8, and 9 require reporting on the compensation practices of the filing organization, but not of related organizations.
+However, only the organizations that are described in Who Must File, earlier, must complete Part I. Part I, lines 1, 2, 3, 7, 8, and 9 require reporting on the compensation practices of the filing organization, but not of related organizations.
 Lines 4 through 6 require information regarding both the filing organization and its related organizations.
 Part I, lines 5 through 9, must be completed only by section 501(c)(3), section 501(c)(4), and section 501(c)(29) organizations.

 Part II requires detailed compensation information for individuals for whom the organization answered "Yes" on Form 990, Part IV, line 23.
 Not all persons listed on Form 990, Part VII, Section A, will necessarily be listed in Schedule J, Part II.